capactio/capact/docs/internal/argo-workflows/README.md

 ### Nested Workflows

-- Nested workflows work fine, at least for depth up to 10.
-In Argo template resolving logic [there is a code which should limit nested template references to 10](https://github.com/argoproj/argo/blob/06c4bd60cf2dc85362b3370acd44e4bc3977dcbc/workflow/templateresolution/context.go#L194).
-Even if the experiment with nested 15 workflows works fine, it may be probably a bug.
-Issue for Argo is [already reported](https://github.com/argoproj/argo/issues/4180).
+- Nested workflows work fine, at least for depth up to 10.In Argo template resolving logic [there is a code which should limit nested template references to 10](https://github.com/argoproj/argo/blob/06c4bd60cf2dc85362b3370acd44e4bc3977dcbc/workflow/templateresolution/context.go#L194).
+Even if the experiment with nested 15 workflows works fine, it may be probably a bug, or it relates to the `templateRef` usage.
+Anyway, even while running workflows with `templateRef`, the number of depth level was still 0.
+I asked about it in an issue [#4180](https://github.com/argoproj/argo/issues/4180), to double check how it should work.
 - If a given nested workflow just passes input and output, no Pods are scheduled for the given depth level.
 For the workflow with depth 10, 4 containers are scheduled - just the ones user specified in workflow.

   **NOTE:** In case we switch from Argo in the future to more generic approach, we would need to schedule as many containers as the nested workflow depth, as every nested workflow will be a separate workflow.